Each patient has a right to:

 - Request access to an amendment of your medical record.

 - You have the right to be informed of available resources for resolving disputes, grievances and conflicts regarding your care.
-To make a complaint about your care, please contact our Patient Relations Specialist, Quality Department at:
+To make a complaint about your care, please contact:

 Patient Advocate Team Manager

 Andrea Cook, CPXP

 If you are unable to resolve your complaint in these manners, contact: